Margoju/GoodVibes-2/README.md

 [![DOI](https://zenodo.org/badge/54848929.svg)](https://zenodo.org/badge/latestdoi/54848929)
 [![Anaconda-Server Badge](https://anaconda.org/conda-forge/goodvibes/badges/license.svg)](https://anaconda.org/conda-forge/goodvibes)

+GoodVibes2 is a Python program to compute thermochemical data from one or a series of electronic structure calculations in Gaussian or ORCA.

+It is a fork of GoodVibes developed by Paton's group, which has been used since 2015 by several groups, primarily to correct the poor description of low frequency vibrations by the rigid-rotor harmonic oscillator treatment.

+In GoodVibes2 contributions from low frequencies are virtually omitted via the use of Truhlar's approximation with cutoff of 175 cm<sup>-1</sup>, which we have found to be the most robust and accurate in Velmiskina et al. JPC, 2025, doi: [10.1063/5.0255622].

-GoodVibes is a Python program to compute thermochemical data from one or a series of electronic structure calculations.
-It has been used since 2015 by several groups, primarily to correct the poor description of low frequency vibrations by the rigid-rotor harmonic oscillator treatment.
-The current version includes thermochemistry at variable temperature/concentration, various quasi-harmonic entropy and enthalpy schemes, automated detection of frequency scaling factors, D3-dispersion corrections calculations, Boltzmann averaging, duplicate conformer detection, automated tabulation and plotting of energy profiles, and error checking.
-Developed by [Robert Paton](https://orcid.org/0000-0002-0104-4166), [Ignacio Funes-Ardoiz](https://orcid.org/0000-0002-5843-9660), and members of the [Paton Research Group, Colorado State](http://patonlab.com/):  [Guilian Luchini](https://orcid.org/0000-0003-0135-9624), [Juan V. Alegre-Requena](https://orcid.org/0000-0002-0769-7168), and [Yanfei Guan](https://orcid.org/0000-0003-1817-0190) .
-Integration with Travis CI testing by [Jaime Rodríguez-Guerra](https://orcid.org/0000-0001-8974-1566) with additions from Guilian Luchini.
+The following description is mostly identical to the original GoodVibes:

+This version includes thermochemistry at variable temperature/concentration, various quasi-harmonic entropy and enthalpy schemes, automated detection of frequency scaling factors, D3-dispersion corrections calculations, Boltzmann averaging, duplicate conformer detection, automated tabulation and plotting of energy profiles, and error checking.

 All (electronic, translational, rotational and vibrational) partition functions are recomputed and will be adjusted to any temperature or concentration.
 These default to 298.15 Kelvin and 1 atmosphere.

 The program will attempt to parse the level of theory and basis set used in the calculations and then try to apply the appropriate vibrational (zpe) scaling factor.
 Scaling factors are taken from the [Truhlar group database](https://t1.chem.umn.edu/freqscale/index.html).

-#### Documentation
-GoodVibes documentation can be found on our [read-the-docs page](https://goodvibespy.readthedocs.io/en/latest/).

 #### Quasi-Harmonic Approximation
 Two types of quasi-harmonic approximation are readily applied.
 The first is vibrational entropy: below a given cut-off value vibrational normal modes are not well described by the rigid-rotor-harmonic-oscillator (RRHO) approximation and an alternative expression is instead used to compute the associated entropy.
 The quasi-harmonic vibrational entropy is always less than or equal to the standard (RRHO) value obtained using Gaussian.
 Two literature approaches have been implemented.
 In the simplest approach, from [Cramer and Truhlar](http://pubs.acs.org/doi/abs/10.1021/jp205508z),<sup>1</sup> all frequencies below the cut-off are uniformly shifted up to the cut-off value before entropy calculation in the RRHO approximation.
 Alternatively, as proposed by [Grimme](http://onlinelibrary.wiley.com/doi/10.1002/chem.201200497/full),<sup>2</sup> entropic terms for frequencies below the cut-off are obtained from the free-rotor approximation; for those above the RRHO expression is retained.
 A damping function is used to interpolate between these two expressions close to the cut-off frequency.